Management commands

 • ./manage.py export_single_user: does a limited version of the main export tools containing just the messages accessible by a single user.

-• ./manage.py unarchive_stream: Reactivates an archived stream.
+• ./manage.py unarchive_channel: Reactivates an archived channel.

 • ./manage.py reactivate_realm: Reactivates a realm.